datopia/pixyll/_drafts/hitchhiker.md

 cryptographic [SHA512](https://de.wikipedia.org/wiki/SHA-2) pointers to children of nodes.
 Replicating an immutable data structure that way is fairly easy and our experience with [replikativ](http://replikativ.io) has allowed us to make the Hitchhiker tree readily available in our stack.
-Importantly replication is also bounded by the same logarithmic properties of the tree, i.e. no element takes more than $$O(\log_B N)$$ steps to replicate and in aggregate synchronization behaves more like range queries.
+Importantly, replication is bounded by the same logarithmic properties of the tree --- i.e. no element takes more than $$O(\log_B N)$$ steps to replicate and, in aggregate, synchronization behaves more like range queries.
 This is unachievable by most blockchain systems today.